Smithsonian (magazine): History

 The history of Smithsonian began when Edward K. Thompson, the retired editor of Life magazine, was asked by then-Secretary of the Smithsonian, S. Dillon Ripley, to produce a magazine "about things in which the Smithsonian [Institution] is interested, might be interested or ought to be interested."

-Thompson later recalled that his philosophy for the new magazine was that it "would stir curiosity in already receptive minds.
-It would deal with history as it is relevant to the present.
-It would present art, since true art is never dated, in the richest possible reproduction.
-It would peer into the future via coverage of social progress and of science and technology.
-Technical matters would be digested and made intelligible by skilled writers who would stimulate readers to reach upward while not turning them off with jargon.
-We would find the best writers and the best photographers—not unlike the best of the old Life."
+Thompson described his editorial philosophy for the new magazine as aiming to stimulate curiosity among interested readers.
+He said that the magazine would consider history according to its relevance to contemporary issues, present art using high-quality reproductions, and cover social progress, science, and technology to anticipate future developments.
+He also intended to recruit leading writers and photographers, drawing a comparison to the standards of Life.

 In 1973, the magazine turned a profit for the first time.
 By 1974, circulation had nearly quadrupled, to 635,000, and it reached the one million milestone in 1975—one of the most successful launches of its time.
-In 1980, Thompson was replaced by Don Moser, who had also worked at Life, and circulation reached upwards of two million, in turn, by Carey Winfrey upon his retirement in 2001.
+In 1980, Thompson was replaced by Don Moser, who had also worked at Life.
+Circulation later exceeded two million during the tenure of subsequent editor, Carey Winfrey, upon his retirement in 2001.
 Michael Caruso succeeded Carey Winfrey in 2011, and served as editor-in-chief until 2019.
 Since that time Debra Rosenberg and Terence Monmaney have been editors.